tylerakin2348/audubon-church/README.md

-# Web Interest Web Design Website
+# The Church in Audubon Park - Site Redesign
-This is a site that I am building for website design.
-I am currently integrating wordpress into the original html site.
+This is a Redesign for Audubon Park Church's web presencey.